dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 ## Controller

-Notice anything a little familiar in our terminology?
-Yup, we're basically creating a standard MVC for our API server!
-Well, except without much in the way of views, these will just be JSON.

 🚀 Create a directory `app/controllers` and a file inside this named `post_controller.js`.

-What might the controller do?
+What might our controller do?

 Well it should have methods that perform all the main functionality of our API.
 In short those methods would be: